Configure Elastic Cloud SAML single sign-on

 Before you can register and use your IdP with Elastic Cloud, you must claim one or more domains.
 Only users that have email addresses that match claimed domains can authenticate with your IdP.

-You must have authority to modify your domain’s DNS records and an organization owner API key.
-To create the latter, refer to Access and authentication.
+You must have authority to modify your domain’s DNS records and be a member of the Organization owner role in Elastic Cloud to complete this step.

-2. Update the DNS settings for your domain to add a new TXT record with name _elastic_domain_challenge.
-Put the verification code that you generated in the previous step into the TXT record.
+4. In the DNS provider settings for your domain, add a new TXT record with the name _elastic_domain_challenge and the verification code as the value.

 dig _elastic_domain_challenge.example.com TXT